How to Choose a Large-Scale Freeze Dryer / Lyophilizer

 Lyophilizer Options & Features

-Once you have determined the type of freeze dryer that fits your needs there are additional options and features to consider.
+Once you have determined the type of large-scale freeze dryer that fits your needs there are additional options and features to consider.
 These features include:

 - Shelf Size

 - Shelf Style: bulk vs. stoppering

 - Condenser Location: internal vs. external

 - Material: 304 vs. 316SS